 The Completed Knee Replacement

-X-ray from the side compared with illustration of knee prosthesis.
+X-ray from the side compared with the illustration of a knee prosthesis.

-X-ray from the front compared with illustration of knee prosthesis.
+X-ray from the front compared with the illustration of a knee prosthesis.

 While the patient is in the hospital: